 Our History

-We were founded in 2008 as Sandbag to reform the EU carbon market.
-In 2020 we re-branded as Ember, marking our new global reach and our laser focus on accelerating the electricity transition.
+The organisation was founded in 2008 as Sandbag to reform the EU carbon market, and then advance the European coal phase-out.
+In 2020 we re-launched as Ember, marking our new focus on accelerating the global electricity transition.

 The spark that became Ember